Tree-based methods for length-biased survival data: Real Data Application

 To assess the stationarity assumption of the truncation time, we compared the distribution of time from diagnosis to enrollment with that of time from enrollment to event using the method of \textcite{addona2006formal} (R package: \textcite{lee2020coxphlb}).
 The resulting p-value was 0.491, indicating no significant deviation from the stationarity assumption.
 Additionally, we evaluated the assumption graphically by comparing the Kaplan-Meier estimates for the backward and truncation times as suggested by \textcite{asgharian2006checking}.
-As shown in Figure~\ref{fig5}, the two survival curves were nearly indistinguishable, further supporting the stationarity of truncation time.
+As shown in Figure~\ref{fig6:stationary}, the two survival curves were nearly indistinguishable, further supporting the stationarity of the truncation time.

 We fit the proposed LBRC-CIT and LBRC-CIF methods along with the LTRC-CIT, LTRC-CIF, LTRC-COX, and LBRC-COX methods.
-To evaluate predictive performance, we computed the Brier score-based 10$\times$10 repeated cross-validation error (i.e., 10-fold cross-validation repeated 10 times, averaging the Brier score on each held-out fold) at each follow-up day.
-The corresponding integrated Brier score cross-validation results are given in Table~\ref{tab:ibs}.
+To evaluate predictive performance, we computed \(10\times10\) repeated cross-validation errors (i.e., 10-fold cross-validation repeated 10 times, averaging the Brier score over each held-out fold) at each follow-up day.
+The prediction errors and their integrated summaries were evaluated up to the time point at which approximately 10\% of subjects remained at risk.
+The corresponding integrated summaries are reported in Table~\ref{tab:ibs}.

-Figure~\ref{fig6} presents the fitted trees for LTRC-CIT, LBRC-CIT-C, and LBRC-CIT-F. All three trees initially split on histologic subtype (small-cell carcinoma), with LTRC-CIT exhibiting the weakest statistical evidence.
+Figure~\ref{fig7:tree_plots} presents the fitted trees for LTRC-CIT, LBRC-CIT-C, and LBRC-CIT-F. All three trees initially split on histologic subtype (small-cell carcinoma), with LTRC-CIT exhibiting the weakest statistical evidence.
 Reflecting its highest IBS, LTRC-CIT appears less sensitive to secondary prognostic factors.
 Both LBRC variants then split on sex, with congestive heart failure selected on the right child node and dyslipidemia on the left.
-Among the three, LBRC-CIT-F yields the lowest IBS.

-Figure~\ref{fig7} demonstrates that all LBRC variants yield lower cross-validation Brier score errors than their LTRC counterparts across most time points, consistent with the overall lower Integrated Brier Scores (IBS) reported in Table~\ref{tab:ibs}.
-Among the LTRC methods, LTRC-COX performs the worst, followed by LTRC-CIT and LTRC-CIF.
-In contrast, within the LBRC methods, the LBRC-CIT variants show the highest error, followed by LBRC-CIFs, while LBRC-COX achieves the lowest error across the time horizon.
-Within both LBRC-CIT and LBRC-CIF methods, the MFLE variant slightly outperforms the MCLE variant.

-Two observations are particularly noteworthy.
-First, LBRC-CITs outperform LTRC-CIF, highlighting a key finding consistent with Section 3.2.2 of the simulation study: improvements in estimation efficiency can yield greater gains than ensemble averaging alone.
-Second, LBRC-COX achieves the best overall performance, despite its LTRC counterpart performing the worst.
-This large contrast underscores the importance of properly accounting for the length-biased sampling mechanism.
+The LBRC-CIT variants exhibit lower IBS values than LTRC-CIT, with LBRC-CIT-F showing slightly improved performance and lower variability than LBRC-CIT-C.